Nhi4912/interview/README.md

-# 🚀 Complete Frontend Interview Preparation for Big Tech
+# Frontend Interview Preparation Guide

+This repository contains a comprehensive frontend interview preparation guide for frontend roles.
+The guide covers everything from fundamentals to advanced topics with practical examples, interview questions, and real-world problems.

 ## 🏁 Quick Start for Mid-level Frontend Developers